I hope you will put up with a little more of my foolishness.

 Please bear with me.
 For I am jealous for you with the jealousy of God himself.
 I promised you as a pure bride to one husband—Christ.
 But I fear that somehow your pure and undivided devotion to Christ will be corrupted, just as Eve was deceived by the cunning ways of the serpent.
 2 Cor.
 11:1-3 (NLT)

 Lord Jesus, first of all, that you are jealous for our love is humbling and astonishing.
+Indeed, your jealously for us is glorious.
 And as this Scripture underscores, Satan is always seeking to destroy, divert, or diminish our love for you.
-When he succeeds, like a destructive domino effect, everything else gets negatively impacted.
+When he succeeds, like a destructive domino effect, everything else begins to topple.

 We start thinking of ourselves too highly, too lowly, and too often.
-We take feedback too personally and we feed on compliments like fudge (or kale salad!).
-When our relationship with you gets put on the back burner, we medicate our pain in unhealthy ways and we busy ourselves with things that don’t really matter.
+We take feedback too personally, and we feed on compliments like our favorite dessert.
+When our affection for you chills, we medicate our pain in unhealthy ways and we busy ourselves with stuff that doesn’t really matter.

-Lord, keep rescuing us from the whisperings and lies, seductions and condemnations of Satan.
+Lord, keep rescuing us from the devil’s whisperings and lies, seductions and condemnations.
 Until the Day you return, may your love for us be the most enthralling, liberating, and compelling force in our lives.
-By the Word, gospel, and Spirit, restore and deepen our first love for you.
+By the Word, gospel, and Spirit, restore and deepen our first love for you, Jesus.
 So very Amen we pray, in your great and gracious name.